 In addition, access to instantly-graded activities with supportive feedback is available with the Student Book with Online Practice (with Digital Resources and App)

-Teachers’ access to the Pearson English Portal includes:
+Teachers’ access to the e-space platform space includes:

 - a front-of-class presentation tool for teachers with integrated activities;

 - online resources such as answers keys, audios, videos, transcripts and handouts;